code-pixelz-media/s3sync/README.md

 # s3sync
-Gravity form addon to upload file to Amazon s3.
+Gravity form addon to upload files to Amazon s3 and remove them from the server.